 Master of Education

-Students will study a combination of modules that enable them to analyse, develop and share their own practice, building a portfolio of evidence and conducting in-depth action research investigating an area of their own choice.
+Students study a combination of modules that enable them to analyse, develop and share their own music education practice, building a portfolio of evidence and conducting in-depth action research investigating an area of their own choice.

-The programme will be available part-time over a period of two to four years and is designed to fit around a professional musician's portfolio of other commitments.
-On a case-by-case basis, a one-year full-time route will also be available, subject to approval by the Programme Leader.
+The programme is available part-time over a period of two to four years and is designed to fit around a professional musician's portfolio of other commitments.
+On a case-by-case basis, a one-year full-time route is also available, subject to approval by the Programme Leader.
 Students requiring a Student visa to study in the UK must select the one year option.

 This programme is suitable for:

-- Music teachers working in schools, community and other settings, who satisfy the application requirements.
+- Music teachers working in schools, community and other settings

 Note - the study block dates are for core modules only.
 Dates of optional modules may fall outside the study blocks, depending on which options students take.

 Learning & teaching